 Dating back to 2003, a lot of digital audio files and audio players were readily available to the public.
 It seems that “podcasting” existed, but it was fragmented and needed to come together.
 A former MTV video jockey named Adam Curry and Dave Winer, a skilled RSS feed developer began the creation process.
 The two of them have been credited with “automating the delivery and syncing of textual content to portable audio players.”
 We could call them the Godfathers of podcasting.

 Almost a year later in summer of 2004, Curry launched a podcast show titled “Daily Source Code” where he opened up his life and coverage of the Bush & Kerry Presidential campaign.
 Additionally, he discussed the development of podcasting itself.
 Curry’s show is thought to be the original podcast regularly made available to listeners.
 His mindset in releasing his show was to attract other “podcasters” to the early stages of this new medium.
-It proved to be successful because in October, three months later, hundreds of thousands and even millions of search queries returned instructions on how to create your own podcast.
+It proved to be successful.
+In October, hundreds of thousands of search queries returned instructions on how to create your own podcast.
 The idea of someone being their own podcast show host was spreading in people’s minds like wildfire thanks to Curry.

 The first real stage of growth occurred in 2005 when Apple released version 4.9 of iTunes.
 The updated app release supported podcasting.
 The release came with one major pro for users and one major con for the industry.
-I learned from Engadget’s article that Apple issued cease-and-desist orders to everyone in the industry working on their own projects with the terms “pod” and “iPod” in the titles.
+I learned from Engadget’s article that Apple issued cease-and-desist orders to everyone in the industry.
+Anyone working on their own projects with the terms “pod” and “iPod” were targeted.
 On the plus side, the release gave listeners more streamlined access to audio content.

 Let’s showcase some numbers!

 It’s worth noting that under President George W. Bush, podcasting became an addition to the White House website.
-They added an RSS 2.0 feed to deliver previously downloaded radio addresses.
+Their staff added an RSS 2.0 feed to deliver previously downloaded radio addresses.

-In February 2006, a podcaster by the name of Lance Anderson was officially the first podcaster to use a podcast and create a live tour around it, titled the “Lance Anderson Podcast Experiment.”
+In February 2006, a podcaster named Lance Anderson was officially the first podcaster to use a podcast and create a live tour around it.
+He called it the “Lance Anderson Podcast Experiment.”

-Ricky Gervais held the world record for total number of podcast downloads until in March of 2009, Adam Carolla’s cleverly titled show The Adam Carolla Show broke the record at 59,600,000 downloads!
+Ricky Gervais once held the world record for total number of podcast downloads.
+In March of 2009, Adam Carolla’s cleverly titled show The Adam Carolla Show broke the record at 59,600,000 downloads!

 Thank you for your attention!